 IFRS 15 Revenue from Contracts with Customers: In May 2014, the International Accounting Standards Board (IASB) issued IFRS 15, Revenue from Contracts with Customers.
 The core principle of the new standard is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Further the new standard requires enhanced disclosures about the nature, amount, timing and uncertainty of revenue and cash flows arising from the entity's contracts with customers.
 The standard permits the use of either the retrospective or cumulative effect transition method.
 The effective date for adoption of IFRS 15 is annual periods beginning on or after January 1, 2017, though early adoption is permitted.
-The Group has not yet selected a transition method and has not yet evaluated the impact of IFRS 15 on the consolidated financial statements.
+The Group is currently evaluating the effect of IFRS 15 on the consolidated financial statements.